 COVID-19 Information and Resources

-As the novel coronavirus (COVID-19) situation in Santa Clara County and across the State of California changes, our community is understandably anxious and looking to public health officials for guidance.
-The California State Legislature is working closely the Governor to mitigate the spread of COVID-19 and protect our most vulnerable community members.
+As the novel coronavirus (COVID-19) situation in Santa Clara County and across the State of California remains fluid, our community is understandably anxious and looking to public health officials for guidance.
+The California State Legislature is working closely with the Governor's office to mitigate the spread of COVID-19 and protect our most vulnerable community members.

 Due to the rapidly evolving nature of this pandemic, we strongly recommend that you refer to the Santa Clara County Public Health Department, California Department of Public Health, and Centers for Disease Control and Prevention webpages for the most up-to-date information from public health experts.
-For comprehensive information on statewide orders and actions, please visit covid19.ca.gov.
 To receive immediate assistance or ask questions about the COVID-19 crisis, call the statewide hotline at (833) 544-2374 or text "coronavirus" to 211211.

-As always, do not hesitate to email Assemblymember.Low@assembly.ca.gov or call my office at (408) 446-2810 with any questions.
-For information about the reopening of non-essential businesses and activities (known as California's Resilience Roadmap), visit covid19.ca.gov/roadmap/.
+As always, do not hesitate to email Assemblymember.Low@assembly.ca.gov or call my office at (408) 446-2810 for assistance.
+For more information about California's current safety measures, visit: https://covid19.ca.gov/safely-reopening.